-- 1. Complete a total of 27 credits, or 24 credits for Career Preparation Certificate including credits required by the State Board of Education. - 2.
-Pass examinations on the provisions and principles of American history, American institutions, American civics, and the Missouri and U.S. Constitutions. ('' 170.011, .345, RSMo.) - 3.
+- 1. Complete a total of 26 credits, including credits required by the State Board of Education. - 2.
+Pass examinations on the provisions and principles of American history, American institutions, American civics, and the Missouri and U.S. Constitutions. (' ' 170.011, .345, RSMo.) - 3.
 Successfully complete a course of instruction of at least one semester in length on the institutions, branches and functions of the government of the state of Missouri, including local governments, the U.S. government and the electoral process. (' 170.011, RSMo.) - 4.
 Have earned credit in the Nodaway-Holt R-VII School District's educational program between the ninth and twelfth grades. - 5.
 Have taken all required end-of-course (EOC) examinations.
 (DESE Graduation Guidance) - 6.
-Have received 30 minutes of cardiopulmonary resuscitation (CPR) instruction and training in the proper performance of the Heimlich maneuver or other first aid for choking. (' 170.310, RSMo.)
+Have received 30 minutes of cardiopulmonary resuscitation (CPR) instruction and training in the proper performance of the Heimlich maneuver or other first aid for choking. (' 170.310, RSMo.) - 7.
+All seniors must be in attendance 80% of the time their senior year.